medsuet/Xcelerium-IC-Design-Training/Hira/readme.md

   - TCL_Lab

 ### Assembly:
-    Contains the implementation of codes using risc-v assembly.
-      To run the files commands are as follows:
+  Contains the implementation of codes using risc-v assembly.To run the files commands are as follows:
     ```bash
       riscv64-unknown-elf-as -o example.o example.s
       riscv64-unknown-elf-ld -T link.ld -o example example.o

     for debigging spike is used:
     ```bash
       spike -d example

 ### Lab1:
   Contains the implementation of codes in basic C Syntax.
         ```bash
         gcc example.c

 ### Lab_2:
   Contains the implementation of codes in advanced(pointers) C Syntax.
           ```bash
               gcc example.c

 ### Lab_3:
   Contains the implementation of codes in Shell Scripting and basics of makefile.
           ```bash
               ./example.sh
   for make file:
           ```bash make

           Note: makefile should be in same folder